kyleratliff1/docs/EMQX/emqx_servers.md

        CREATE DATABASE mqtt;
        ```
     3. Create a user to access the **mqtt** database, using the following sql commands:
-       1. Use the new, more secure password hashing method when creating or changing passwords.
+       1. Use the new more secure password hashing method when creating or changing passwords.
           ```mariadb
           SET old_passwords=0;
           ```